How do you measure the state of your SEO? What metrics are critical for monitoring progress and benchmarking change?

 Though strategic pages are unique to each site, you would expect to see the highest amount of visits to be generated by your core value-providing pages.
 For a publisher (like above), the most strategic pages are Articles and perhaps Categories.
 For retail or classifieds, the most strategic pages are category or ads pages, respectively.

-While organic traffic volume is what matters in the end, that specific metric can’t tell you what proportion of your site is receiving that traffic - and whether you have potential for more.
+While organic traffic volume is what matters in the end, that specific metric can’t tell you what proportion of your site is receiving that traffic – and whether you have the potential for more.

 Active Pages Ratio is an insightful indicator providing a scale of reference for not just how much traffic you’re receiving, but where it’s being received.
 That is, the percentage of pages in your website structure that have generated organic traffic in a given time period (generally the last 30 days.)

 This valuable metric can show you which areas of your site are driving organic visits, and which are not, providing clear opportunities for optimization and growth.

 With only 38% of pages generating traffic, the example above suggests room for improvement.
 45% of pages are indexable and yet still are not generating traffic, indicating a need to investigate what’s stopping these pages or segments from driving traffic.
 One possible cause?
 Depth: Active Pages decrease as Page Depth increases (see KPI #5!).